GeanluisGL/GeanluisGL/README.md

 	<br>
 	<img src="https://raw.githubusercontent.com/Aniket965/Aniket965/master/pacman.svg?sanitize=true" width="200" height="200">
 </div>
-<h3 align="center">An enthusiastic backend developer, looking for improve in the area</h3>
+<h3 align="center">An enthusiastic fullstack developer, looking improve in the area</h3>

 - 🔭 I’m currently working on **.Net Core for future projects**

 - 🌱 I’m currently learning **S.O.L.I.D.
 Principles, Onion Architecture, CQRS pattern implementation**
 - 👨‍💻 All of my projects are available at [https://github.com/GeanluisGL](https://github.com/GeanluisGL)
-- 👯 I’m looking to collaborate on **any backend technology where I can sharp my skills**
+- 👯 I’m looking to collaborate on **any backend or frontend technology where I can sharp my skills**
 - 📫 How to reach me: **geanluislorenzoro@gmail.com**
 - ⚡ Fun fact **Be flexible but also be disciplined**
  </br>